Privacy Policy

 Integrity and availability

-We use measures to ensure the integrity and availability of data, in particular regular backups, logging, and protective mechanisms against unauthorized access and attacks.
+We use measures to ensure the integrity and availability of data, in particular regular backups, logging, and protection mechanisms against unauthorized access and attacks.

 Training and confidentiality

-Our employees are regularly trained in data protection and data security and are bound to confidentiality. – Continuous improvement We regularly review and update our security measures to adapt them to technical developments and risk situations.
+We review and update our security measures regularly in order to adapt them to technical developments and risk situations.

 18. No automated decision-making